 Mark Washington became Grand Rapids City Manager on October 1, 2018.

-Since arriving in Grand Rapids, Mark has led efforts to create a four-year strategic plan, reduce the overall cost of government services, create a performance management program, launch an equitable economic development and mobility strategy, create a public safety oversight and accountability office to improve community-police relations, establish both an equity office and innovation office, launch a homeless outreach team and reaffirm the City’s commitment to sustainability.
+Since arriving in Grand Rapids, Mark has led efforts to create a strategic plan, increase efficiencies of government services, establish an equitable economic development and mobility strategy, create a public safety oversight and accountability office, establish an equity office and innovation office, launch a homeless outreach team and reaffirm the City’s commitment to sustainability.

 Mark has 26 years of experience in public sector service.
 Before becoming Grand Rapids’ City Manager, he served as Assistant City Manager for the City of Austin, Texas.
 In that role, he assisted the City Manager in operating a workforce of 14,000 employees and a $4.1 billion budget.
 He also provided direct executive oversight to several departments, including human resources, labor relations, fleet services, communications and technology management, building services, innovation, telecommunications, regulatory affairs and the Austin Convention Center.
 He provided executive leadership on labor contract negotiations, improving police oversight and community relations, hosting and planning large events such as South by Southwest (SXSW) and creating public-private partnerships to address community challenges such as equity, homelessness, digital inclusion, housing/tenant rights, right-of-way uses for disruptive technology and workforce development for marginalized populations.